 - CS909 Data Mining (Lab tutor)

 Munoz-Mendez, F., Klemmer, K., Han, K., Jarvis, S.A.
 2018.
-“Community structures, interactions and dynamics in London’s bicycle sharing network.” to appear in 7th International Workshop on Pervasive Urban Applications.
+“Community structures, interactions and dynamics in London’s bicycle sharing network.”
+7th International Workshop on Pervasive Urban Applications.
 UbiComp '18 ACM International Joint Conference on Pervasive and Ubiquitous Computing.
+Singapore.

 Willing, C., Klemmer, K., Brandt, T., and Neumann, D. 2017.
 “Moving in time and space–Location intelligence for carsharing decision support.”
 Decision Support Systems.
 99, 75-85.